 - 350 ml whole milk

-Instructions
+Cooking Instructions

 - Start by lining an 8x8-inch baking pan with parchment paper.
-Then, preheat the oven to 350°F or 180°C.
+Then, preheat the oven to 350°F or 180°C (160°C for a fan oven).

 - Add melted butter, milk, vanilla extract, and eggs in a separate bowl.
 Whisk them together until they are evenly combined with no egg streaks.
 Next, add the mixed dry ingredients into the bowl and mix well.

 - Then, pour the mix into the baking pan and sprinkle some chocolate chunks over the surface.
-Let the batter bake in the oven for around 60 minutes or until the mochi is set.
+Let the batter bake in the oven for around 60 minutes or until the mochi brownie is set.

-Notes
+Recipe Notes

 - Add an Espresso shot to the mixture of melted butter, milk, vanilla and eggs for an enhanced chocolate flavour.
 Alternatively, mix a teaspoon of instant espresso powder into the batter before baking.